Points and Miles to Tokyo

 Arrival to Tokyo

-We arrived at about 3:00 pm to the Narita airport.
-There are two airports near Tokyo, Narita, and Haneda, and often you fly in one and out of the other or vice versa.
+We arrived at the Narita airport at about 3:00 p.m.
+There are two airports near Tokyo, Narita, and Haneda, and often, you fly in and out of one or vice versa.
 That was our case.

 On arrival to Narita, many airport workers ensured we had the right info from Japan Web on our phones and where to go.
-If you haven’t completed the info on Japan Web, the airline gives you paperwork, and the workers put you in the right lane.
+If you haven’t completed the information on Japan Web, the airline gives you paperwork, and the workers put you in the right lane.
 We quickly went through the first area, scanned our QR code, gave index fingerprints, and went on to the next checkpoint.
-Here we scanned our second QR code and our passports and went onto the final area.
-It was all really quick, really easy.
+Here, we checked our second QR code and our passports and went onto the final area.
+It was all swift and straightforward.
 The key was having the Japan Web information done, and kudos to the helpful airport workers!

-There are two main options to get into Tokyo itself.
+There are two main options for getting into Tokyo.
 You can ride the express train or take the Keisei Narita Skyaccess train, which a reader suggested we do.
-To do this, after arriving at the North terminal, we took the escalator downstairs to the airport.
-There were a ticket station and helpful information desks where you could get tickets.
-Everyone was very helpful.
+After arriving at the North terminal, we took the escalator downstairs to the airport.
+There was a ticket station and helpful information desks where you could get tickets.
+Everyone was accommodating.

 Woman standing in front of train area

-Thanks to helpful airport workers, we quickly found our way to the train into Tokyo.
+Thanks to helpful airport workers, we quickly got to the train into Tokyo.

 We found the area to wait for the train.
 On our ticket, we were in car 7 and seated at 11a and b.
-The train ride was about 45 minutes to Ueno station.
-There we followed the taxi signs and were at the Hyatt Centric Ginza in about 10 minutes.
-I had taken out Japanese Yen from the ATM before we left the airport.
+The train ride to Ueno station was about 45 minutes.
+There, we followed the taxi signs and were at the Hyatt Centric Ginza in about 10 minutes.
+I had taken Japanese Yen from the ATM before leaving the airport.
 (It is always helpful to have the country’s currency for transportation if you can’t use a credit card).
 Our driver knew no English, but I showed him the picture and address of the hotel and wrote the name in Google Translate.
 It must have worked because we made it there safely, so our points and miles trip to Tokyo was off to a good start!

 Hyatt Centric Ginza

 The Hyatt Centric Ginza was pretty unimpressive from the street.
 However, it was so, so cute – we loved it!
-We used 21K points/night to stay here for 2 nights.
+We used 21K points/night to stay here for two nights.
 The cash price would have been about $650/night.
 The lobby area is upstairs and very cute and modern.
 Unfortunately, no suite upgrades were available, but we were given a deluxe room upgrade.
-There was a lot of room, and it was well-decorated and quite large.
+There was a lot of room, well-decorated and quite large.

 Hotel breakfast buffet